thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 The entity action rule sends notifications when entity is created, updated or deleted.

-*Trigger settings*
+To create a new entity action rule, follow these steps:

+- Сlick the “Add rule” button in the upper right corner of the Rules window;
+- In the new window, enter the rule`s name;
+- Select trigger - Entity action;
+- Then, select template from the list or [create your own](#templates);
+- Specify the recipient of the notification.
+Click "Next";
-The trigger filter allows you to filter events by entity type.
+- The trigger filter allows you to filter events by entity type;
-You may also select the event types that will trigger notification.
+- You may also select the event types that will trigger notification.
+Click "Add".

+{% include images-gallery.html imageCollection="notification-center-add-rule-entity-action" %}

 *Default rule*